The Amazing Adventures of Spider-Man: History

-On March 27, 1999, Islands of Adventure opened for technical rehearsals, with The Amazing Adventures of Spider-Man being one of its debut attractions.
+On March 27, 1999, Universal Islands of Adventure opened for technical rehearsals, with The Amazing Adventures of Spider-Man being one of its debut attractions.
 On May 28, 1999, the attraction officially opened to the public.
 Due to its success, Universal Studios Japan opened a version of the ride on January 23, 2004.

 On May 19, 2011, Islands of Adventure announced a major refurbishment of the attraction, with plans to remaster its entire video content in high definition, update its mechanics, and replace its film projectors with Infitec digital projectors.
 The refurbished attraction debuted on March 8, 2012, in time for the release of the 2012 film The Amazing Spider-Man.
 In 2013, the attraction at Universal Studios Japan underwent a similar refurbishment with 4KHD projections and reopened on July 5, 2013.

 After Stan Lee died on November 12, 2018, a desk in the Islands of Adventure attraction's queue area was decorated with Spider-Man items, flowers, and photos of Lee.

+Universal Studios Japan announced on May 16, 2023, that their version of the attraction would be closing on January 22, 2024.
+This date held significance as it marked exactly 20 years from the Osaka version's opening on January 23, 2004.
+The park ran a farewell promotion "Spider-Man The Ride - Final Campaign" from July 4, 2023, until the ride's closure.